List of Virtual Console games for Nintendo 3DS (North America): Nintendo Entertainment System

 These titles were originally released for use on the Nintendo Entertainment System, which was launched in 1985.
 The first 10 NES games were released on August 31, 2011, to Nintendo 3DS Ambassadors.
-These games were later released to the general public with additional features, such as the ability to save the game at any point; the Ambassador versions were patched to add the new features.
+These games were later released to the general public with additional features, such as the ability to save the game at any point; the Ambassador versions were updated to add the new features.

 There were 64 games available to purchase on the Nintendo 3DS eShop.
 The Mysterious Murasame Castle and Summer Carnival '92: Recca made their first official appearances in North America when they were added to the 3DS Virtual Console.
 Donkey Kong: Original Edition also made its North American debut, but it was available only as a promotional bonus and was removed from availability after the promotion ended.